microsoft/playwright/docs/core-concepts.md

 ## Object & element handles

-Playwright has an API to create **node.js references** to DOM elements or objects inside the page.
-These references are called "handles" and live in node.js process, whereas the actual objects reside in browser.
+Playwright has an API to create Node-side handles to the page DOM elements or any other objects inside the page.
+These handles live in the Node.js process, whereas the actual objects reside in browser.

 IMAGE PLACEHOLDER